ong-osmond/Lucky_Nine/README.md

 ///////  Press Release  /////////

-Sam from Subiaco wanted to determine if he had contracted covid-19.
-He liked the Australian Governments Covid-19 App.
-However he wants a website where he could submit information on his current condition and the app could suggest whether or not he had the virus.
-If the website said he was at risk he also wants the ability to check where the nearest doctor is.
+Do you want to use the Covid-Safe App but are afraid the Australian Goverment is going to steal all your personal information.
+Our one stop shop for coronvirus medical advice is the website for you.
+You can submit symptoms and get free advice on whether or not you have been struck down with coronavirus!
+If you are one of the unlicky few you can then find your nearest doctor to cleanse your vessel.